Islamic Movement in Israel

 The movement was established and led by Abdullah Nimar Darwish from 1971 to 1991, when he was replaced by Ibrahim Sarsur.
 In 1996 the movement decided to participate in the Israeli parliamentary elections for the first time in history.
 The decision was controversial.
 Opponents of the participation, based in Umm el-Fahm, branched off and were named the "Northern Branch" while the supporters, based in Kfar Qasim, were named the "Southern Branch".
 The Southern Branch is considered more moderate, and the Northern Branch more radical.
-The Northern Branch was banned by the Israeli government in November 2015 due to close ties with Hamas and the Muslim Brotherhood, although it has been speculated that it may resurface as an underground organization.
+The Northern Branch was banned by the Israeli government in November 2015 due to alleged ties with Hamas and the Muslim Brotherhood.

 History

 Before the establishment of the Movement

-The origins of the Islamic Movement can be traced back to the late years of the Mandatory Palestine.
+The origins of the Islamic Movement can be traced back to the late years of Mandatory Palestine.
 Early organization began in the days of the 1936–39 Arab revolt in Palestine, however, it only began gaining momentum after World War II as a result of cooperation between the Grand Mufti of Jerusalem Haj Amin al-Husseini and the Muslim Brotherhood, which is the parent movement of the Islamic Movement in Israel.

 During the 1948 Palestine war, the movement cooperated with the Arab Higher Committee, much like the Egyptian branch of the Muslim Brotherhood, which cooperated with the Egyptian military.
 As a result, it suffered a major setback following the war as all of its institutions in the newly formed Jewish state were shut down.
 During the period of martial law on Israeli Arabs between 1949 and 1966, the movement was suppressed.
 The institutions that remained in the West Bank were put under the control of Jordanian authorities, who controlled the West Bank.
 Though a mild recovery took place in the Gaza Strip during the 1950s under Egyptian rule, there too its influence steadily declined until 1967.

 The Six-Day War in 1967 caused renewed Palestinian support, both for the Palestine Liberation Organization, which had transformed from a puppet organization to a militant movement, and for Islamic Palestinian movements, among them the Islamic Movement in Israel.
 The newly created contact between Israeli Arabs and Palestinian Arabs in the territories occupied in 1967, in which the movement had managed to remain somewhat organized, also contributed to this resurgence.
 As part of the new contracts, members of the Islamic Movement in Israel were sent to study in religious institutions in the occupied territories.
 At the same time, the government of Saudi Arabia began to allow Muslim citizens of Israel to perform the Hajj to Mecca (all other holders of Israeli passports are barred from entry into that country).